 The fee for this training is €1495.
 This fee includes lectures, study materials, study visits, water/tea/coffee and lunch during working days, a reception and an opening dinner.

 The fee does not cover (international) travel costs, domestic travel to and from airports, (hotel) accommodation, insurance or other expenses.
 The T.M.C.
 Asser Instituut can provide prospective participants with a list of suitable hotels in The Hague.

 The Organisation for the Prohibition of Chemical Weapons, with funding support from the European Union, offers four competitive scholarships for civil society representatives.
 Candidates must be currently employed at a non-governmental organisation, a think-tank, a research or academic institution, or an independent public institution and working on issues related to the goals of the Chemical Weapons Convention.

 The scholarships cover the tuition fee, international travel costs, basic medical insurance, and a generous allowance to cover accommodation and food expenses.

 For more information on the selection criteria, eligibility and documents required follow this link.

 The deadline to apply for this scholarship is 14 July, 2019.
-To submit an application, please complete the form via this link.
+Applications for this scholarship are closed.
+We no longer accept submissions.